Tuberculosis (TB)

 Animal Models for Tuberculosis

-We have extensive experience in creating and utilizing animal models that faithfully mimic the disease traits and therapeutic reactions of Tuberculosis.
-These models enable us to evaluate the safety and effectiveness of prospective therapeutics with precision.
+We have developed extensive experience in developing and using animal models that accurately reproduce the disease pathophysiology and the therapeutic responses of Tuberculosis.
+These models allow us to test the accuracy of the expected safety and efficacy of the new therapeutics with a high degree of confidence.

 Mouse Models | Advantages | Disadvantages |